ghostdogpr/caliban/README.md

 Caliban is a purely functional library for creating GraphQL backends in Scala.
 It relies on [Magnolia](https://github.com/propensive/magnolia) to automatically derives GraphQL schemas from your data types, [Fastparse](https://github.com/lihaoyi/fastparse) to parse queries and [ZIO](https://github.com/zio/zio) to handle various effects.

+The design principles behind the library are the following:
+- pure interface: errors and effects are returned explicitly (no exceptions thrown), all returned types are referentially transparent (no `Future`).
+- clean separation between schema definition and implementation: schema is defined and validated at compile time using Scala standard types, resolver is a simple value provided at runtime.
+- minimal amount of boilerplate: no need to manually define a schema for every type in your API.

 ## Getting Started
 To use `caliban`, add the following line in your `build.sbt` file: